liferay/liferay-docs/devGuide/en/chapters/07-workflow.markdown

 context variables you declare in your notifications refer to your liferay instance and the values it holds for your declarations.

-below you'll see tables listing numerous context variables and service context content. the context variables are the first table, followed by the service context content for web content, blog entries, and message board messages. we've separated service context content from the workflow context variables because
+Below you'll see tables listing numerous context variables and service context content. the context variables are the first table, followed by the service context content for web content, blog entries, and message board messages. we've separated service context content from the workflow context variables because